qdcmedia123/fbi-wanted-ws/README.md

   - MongoDB

 ## Websocket API in NodeJS
-Node Nats Streaming has been used to create event, While fething the FBI Wanted list, at the same time the api publish a event called FetchedFBIWantedlist, other services can listen to that event with data structure placed in listener folder of each service
+Node Nats Streaming has been used to create event server, While fething the FBI Wanted list, at the same time the api publish a event called FetchedFBIWantedlist, other services can listen to that event with data structure placed in listener folder of each service

 ## 1.2 Docker file is added to its services